Fort Knox cemetery retains National Shrine Status, one of only two to hold title Army-wide

 |0

-This work, Fort Knox cemetery retains National Shrine Status, one of only two to hold title Army-wide [Image 5 of 5], by Jenn DeHaan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Knox cemetery retains National Shrine Status, one of only two to hold title Army-wide, by Jenn DeHaan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Knox cemetery retains National Shrine Status, one of only two to hold title Army-wide

 LEAVE A COMMENT